+Ozark National Scenic Riverways, like BUFF, developed from primarily rural lands adjacent to waterways.
+Some land was reclaimed from agricultural and commercial uses.
+The park also has trails used by equestrians crisscrossing the river and riparian.
+Disturbance in and around the park allows invasive plants to propagate.
 To date an invasive plant management program has not been established for the park and all treatments have been conducted on a case-by-case basis.
 Current control of invasive plants is largely limited to the park's cultural field openings, which are managed for hay.
-In 2004, the park received funding and coordinated with the Missouri Department of Conservation in converting approximately 100 acres of early succession fields to native warm season grass community.
-In

-2009, a small volunteer group of students helped pull garlic mustard along a 1/2 mile walking trail.
-Surveys by the EPMT in 2009 documented seven invasive plant species in the Big Spring Pines Natural Area, Chubb Hollow, Long Bay Field, and Long Bay, where treatments have not been initiated.
+In 2004, the park received funding and coordinated with the Missouri Department of Conservation in converting approximately 100 acres of early succession fields to native warm season grass communities.
+In 2009, a small volunteer group of students helped pull garlic mustard along a 1/2 mile walking trail.
+Surveys by the IPMT in 2009 documented seven invasive plant species in the Big Spring Pines Natural Area, Chubb Hollow, Long Bay Field, and Long Bay, where treatments have not been initiated.